Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 - Frequently Asked Questions

-UFB Direct: Highest APY (5.01%)
+UFB Direct: Top-tier APY (up to 4.01%)

 Best for: Anyone prioritizing maximum returns.
 If you have $50,000 or more in savings, UFB Direct's higher APY significantly outpaces competitors.
 Ideal for emergency funds, short-term goal savings, or intermediate-term money you plan to invest within 2-3 years.